 Below are the different kinds of hacksaw blades:

-Fine grade blades cut 24-30 teeth per inch, suitable for thin pipes, sheets, and tubes.
-Superfine grade blades have 30-32 teeth per inch for extraordinary solid metals and thin metal sheets.
-Blades are hardened and tempered in two processes: ail hard, which hardens and tempers only the ends with holes, and flexible, which hardens and tempers only the cutting teeth and nearby parts, reducing the risk of breaking during shocks.
+Blades are hardened and tempered in two processes: all-hard, which hardens and tempers only the ends with holes, and flexible, which hardens and tempers only the cutting teeth and nearby parts, reducing the risk of breaking during shocks.

 How to Use and Maintain Hacksaws

-When installing a blade, the adjuster should be on until there is slack, and holes at the end of the blade can be inserted into the spigots.
-Finally, ensure the teeth are pointed away from the handle.
 In addition, on how to safely use a hacksaw, materials should be firmly placed on a bench vice.
 Make sure the saw’s central teeth are placed on the material to be cut and push the saw in a short stroke.

-A few strokes of the cut before the object is finally down, ensure the object is held to avoid falling There are some other lookalike saws like the rip saw, crosscut saw, backsaw, keyhole saw, and coping saw.
+A few strokes of the cut before the object is finally down, ensure the object is held to avoid falling There are some other lookalike saws like the ripsaw, crosscut saw, backsaw, keyhole saw, and coping saw.

 How to Change Hacksaw Blade